 How to clean a glass oven door: expert tip

-We spoke with Smeg, industry experts, on how to prevent build up in the first place.
+We spoke with Smeg (opens in new tab), industry experts, on how to prevent build-up in the first place.
 'Smeg ovens offer a single sheet of glass, free from metal surrounds, to offer a smooth surface and ensure no food debris or grease can be caught in the oven's door.
 Try to choose a multi-layered oven glass where possible too.
 Smeg ovens are layered with three or four sheets of glass which can be easily removed, allowing any cloudiness or spillages that build up over time to be removed.'

-Rest assured however that no matter what oven you have, you can make your glass oven door sparkle like it should once more.
+Rest assured, however, that no matter what oven you have, you can make your glass oven door sparkle like it should once more.

-How to clean glass oven doors
+How to clean a glass oven door – the natural method

 Then for the inside pane, remove any stuck-on food with a glass scraper and sprinkle baking soda liberally over the surface.
 Rub this in using a scouring sponge and some elbow grease is good too.
 Leave this for half an hour or so and then wipe off the residue with paper towels.